samjmck/tobcalc/README.md

 ## Known issues and bugs

-- CORS proxy cookies giving warnings in some browsers
 - PDF viewer in Firefox glitches out sometimes
 - PDF viewer in Safari does not refresh

-## To do (order of high to low priority)

-- [ ] Look at OpenFIGI for more reliable ISIN numbers
-- [x] Create development branch with subdomain for development deployments
-- [ ] Only deploy code to site if all Deno tests succeed
-- [ ] Add tests for scripts such as `fetch_registered_funds.ts`, better errors
-- [ ] Test proxies periodically
-- [ ] Fix site caching
-- [ ] Explain in docs how floating point errors and rounding errors are handled
-- [x] Check if fund is registered in Belgium
-- [x] Use Web Worker to run CPU intensive code such as PDF generation on a different thread to keep UI smooth
-- [x] Write tests
-- [x] Add error handling in important and critical parts of code
-- [x] Fix PDF forms
-- [x] Add checks for errors/throws in tests
-- [x] Change layout of web page so services are new column next to input boxes
-- [x] Finish `README.md`
-- [x] Write documentation on how contributors can help with adding brokers
-- [x] Add basic tests within browser to check if security data is correct for popular funds
-- [ ] Reduce browser bundle size
-  - [ ] Use more advanced package bundler such as webpack instead of `deno bundle`
-- [ ] Improve bundling and site generation workflow
-- [ ] Figure out how to do automatic type exports
-- [ ] Add tastyworks
-- [x] Add Trading 212
-- [ ] See if SvelteKit can be used for improved loading times and SEO